hyphaltip/htbda_perl_class/lectures/Intro_UNIX/1_UNIX.md

 * Later when we do Perl the same thing will apply except the top of the script will be `#!/usr/bin/perl`

+---
+#More on Biocluster

+* Several hosts we can log into.
+You will start on biocluster
+* When we run analyses will need to run these on `owl`
+* `ssh YOURNAME@owl.ucr.edu`
+* for even long running jobs we will need to submit these to a job queue
+* This requires writing your steps as a bash script like discussed before
+* Then using the command `qsub`.
+Lots more info on this on the biocluster FAQ on the Facilities page.